GauravChaddha1996/Witcher-3-Chrome-Theme/README.md

 This theme was born out of boredom and an awesome wallpaper found on deviantart.com.
 Here's the [link](http://fav.me/d7wgxb8) for the wallpaper.

 ## Steps for installing this theme
+Go to this [link](https://www.themebeta.com/chrome/theme/837293) and hit apply.

+If that doesn't work for you, follow these steps:

 1. Clone this repo on your computer.
 2. Go to Chrome and type "chrome://extensions/" in your address bar.
 3. Press "Load unpacked extension" button and select the repo on your local machine